life-itself/tao/issues/README.md

   * DUPLICATE.

 * And follow it up with a short explanation of why the issue has been closed.
+* 'Wontfix’, ‘Duplicate’, and ‘Invalid’ are for when an issue is closed  without being delivered, e.g. circumstances have changed, a duplicate issue has emerged which provides the desired outcome or the issue isn’t valid anymore.

 When closing issues you MUST leave a comment like this so that readers (including you later) are clear at glance what the outcome was and why, including being able to locate quickly any outputs produced as part of resolving the issue.